google/skia-buildbot/skfe/README.md

 to the backend as kubernetes sevices.
 The certs for all Skia properties are handled at the GKE Ingress level, see http://go/skia-ssl-cert for more details.

-The configuration for the envoy server comes from `envoy-starter.json` and metadata annotations on services running in the skia-public k8s cluster.
+The configuration for the envoy server is generated in the k8s-config repo from `//skfe/envoy-starter.json` and metadata annotations on service files in the skia-public k8s cluster.

 The generation of the configuration involves three files, two of which are
 auto-generated: